 When we first started planning, T said she couldn’t go.
 We went ahead with booking and making arrangements without her.
 Then, a few weeks later, T changed her mind and decided she wanted to come—but she also wanted to invite her sister-in-law, M (37F?).

 We’ve all met M and get along with her well enough.
-The only issue is that M drinks a lot and is a messy drunk.
+The only issue is that M is a messy drinker.
 Despite this concern, we all agreed she could come.
-However, I told T that since she was the one inviting M, she would be responsible for her if she got drunk or sick.
+However, I told T that since she was the one inviting M, she would be responsible for her if she over did it.

 This is where the issue started.
 T got upset and said she doesn’t get to go on many vacations because she has a family to take care of.
 She argued that since we don’t have the same responsibilities as her, she wanted to fully enjoy this trip.